 With the Create Mined Contacts Skill, you can make new contacts records for people found in the body of your emails.
 For example, if a person leaves the company, they may refer their replacement.
 With Drift Email, you can create a new contact for that person automatically.

 The guide covers the steps to configure skills to create new contacts mined from your emails.
-To get started, click the "Automate" tab, click "Create New Skill," and then click "Create Skill" under "Create Mined Contacts."
+To get started, click the "Skills" icon in the navigation bar, then "Create skill," and then click "Create Mined Contacts."

 Step 1: Skill Name and Filters